Docs Menu

 3

-The Performance Advisor ranks the indexes that it suggests according to their Impact, which indicates High or Medium based on the total wasted bytes read.
+The Performance Advisor ranks the indexes according to their Impact, which is based on the total wasted bytes read by the associated operations.
 To learn more about how the Performance Advisor ranks indexes, see Review Index Ranking.

 To learn how to create indexes that the Performance Advisor suggests, see Create Suggested Indexes.